jaysikkeland/papisamples/README.md

 max-body = 131072
 ```

-Edit each sample code file and replace values in the REPLACE BEGIN and REPLACE END section with your information.
-Review the code to understand what the snippet does.
+For each sample code file, review the code until you understand what it does, then edit each file and replace values in the REPLACE BEGIN and REPLACE END section with your information if necessary.
+Pay special attention to the credentials which are specified in the `edgerc` and `section` variables.

-Finally, run the sample code:
+Finally, to run the sample code:

 ```bash
 $./step1_papisample_listgroups.py